 MilkDrunk, A Play: The “Vagina Monologues” for Breastfeeding

 THE TRANSCRIPT FROM THE INTERVIEW

 LISA REAGAN: Welcome to Kindred Media, an alternative media and non-profit initiative of Kindred World.
 This is Lisa Reagan and I have a real treat for you today.
 I am talking with Cathleen O’Malley, a theatre director, performer, writer, educator, voice-over artist, and graduate of the London International School of Performing Arts.
-Cathleen is also the playwrite of the new one woman show “MilkDrunk” which premiered on stage at the Cleveland Public Theatre Test Flight last month, this past month.
-“MilkDrunk” does for breastfeeding what “Vagina Monologues” did for women’s sexuality in my opinion.
-It lays a hidden in plain sight world.
+Cathleen is also the playwright of the new one woman show “MilkDrunk” performed as a workshop production on stage at the Cleveland Public Theatre Test Flight series this month.
+“MilkDrunk” does for breastfeeding what “Vagina Monologues” did for women’s sexuality, in my opinion: it lays bare a hidden-in-plain-sight world.
 So, welcome, Cathleen.